Merredin to Narrogin railway line

 The Merredin to Narrogin railway line was a railway line in the Wheatbelt region of Western Australia, between Merredin and Narrogin.
 The line was also known as the West Merredin to Narrogin via Corrigin railway.

 History

-The Narrogin-Wickepin Railway Act 1907, an act by the Parliament of Western Australia assented to on 20 December 1907, authorised the construction of the railway line from Narrogin to Wickepin.
-A second act, the Wickepin-Merredin Railway Act 1911, assented to in 16 February 1911, authorised the construction of the railway line extension from Wickepin to Merredin.
+The Narrogin–Wickepin Railway Act 1907, an act by the Parliament of Western Australia granted assent on 20 December 1907, authorised the construction of the railway line from Narrogin to Wickepin.
+A second act, the Wickepin–Merredin Railway Act 1911, assented to in 16 February 1911, authorised the construction of the railway line extension from Wickepin to Merredin.

 The line was built in separate sections over five years: